watersalesman/aura-botnet/README.md

 * Static files should be handled by a separate web server (local or remote) that excels in serving static files, such as nginx

-The admin site located at `http://your_server:django_port/admin` can be accessed after setting up a superuser (see below).
+The admin site located at `http://your_server:server_port/admin` can be accessed after setting up a superuser (see below).

 Database
 ---
-The Django server is currently configured to use a SQLite3 database, `bots.sqlite3`.
-The current configuration can be changed in the *settings.py* file under `django-server/aura`.
+The C2 server is currently configured to use a SQLite3 database, `bots.sqlite3`.
+The current configuration can be changed in the *settings.py* file under `aura-server/aura`.
 You may wish to use MySQL, or even PostgreSQL instead; this easy to do thanks to Django's portable database API.

 Bot Clients